 The municipality's benefit file (A):

-See the concurrence algorithm for this.
+See the algorithm for concurrency signalling.

 Demand file to the Tax Office (B):